ZayneOswalt/AzureVM-AD/README.md

 <h1>Back Inside the Virtual Machine of DC-1</h1>

 <p>
-Navigate back to the virtual machine "DC-1", bring up the "Server manager".
+Navigate back to the virtual machine "DC-1", bring up the Server Manager.
 If not already open, open the start menu and search it.
 Click "Add roles and features", and go through the installer.
 Once you get to "Server Roles", check the box beside "Active Directory Domain Services" and finish the installer.
 </p>
 <p>
 <img src="https://i.imgur.com/zG16QBV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>